 FAQs

 Our 5,000 sq. ft., state-of-the-art dental clinic is conveniently located in downtown Durham, NC.
 The clinic is next to Durham’s downtown bus station and regional transportation hub on the streel level of the Willard Street Apartments, a Self-Help Credit Union affordable housing project.
 The clinic has ten operatories, design and denture labs, a classroom for continuing education, two x-ray rooms, and a treatment consultation room.
-Take a Virtual Tour

 While the clinic is located in Durham, we welcome patients from all of the 100 counties in North Carolina.
 To date, we have seen patients from 50 out of the 100 counties in the state.